mvlearn/mvlearn/docs/tutorials.rst

 Factorization
 =============
-The following tutorials show how to use multi-view factorization algorithms
+The following tutorials show how to use multi-view factorization algorithms.

 .. toctree::
    :maxdepth: 1